Beloved 'Hollywood Cat' mountain lion euthanized in Los Angeles

 "P-22's survival on an island of wilderness in the heart of Los Angeles captivated people around the world," Newsom said.

-Griffith Park, where P-22 lived for perhaps a decade, is hemmed in by freeways and urban sprawl.
+Griffith Park, where P-22 lived for perhaps a decade, is hemmed in by busy 10-lane freeways and urban sprawl.
 It is a nine-square-mile (23-square-kilometer) isolated patch of nature.

 In a profile of P-22 done long before its death, the National Park Service lamented that Griffith Park is too small for a second cougar, and "it's unlikely he will ever find love with a female lion."